oohtmeel1/NLST_continuing_work/README.md

 https://github.com/oohtmeel1/AI-Data-Readiness-Challenge-for-the-NCI-Cancer-Research-Data-Commons

 Requirements and usage:

-The model was trained using a Geforce RTX 3080TI.
+The model takes about 512mb of space per forward pass.

 `folder of JPEG images` <- A single folder of JPEG images.
 Containing both positive and negative files.
 Can be downloaded from the NCI.
 Or you can use your own.
 The files are single CT scans.